- What is Polystyrene?

 You can use a spray adhesive to glue polystyrene.
 Most aerosol adhesives offer a quick, convenient way to glue Styrofoam.
 These types of glue sprays are designed to work on a variety of surfaces and are multipurpose glues for odd jobs in the home.

-Design Master Tack 1000 and Design Master Tack 2000 are suitable aerosol adhesives sprays that can be used to glue polystyrene.
+Design Master Tack 1000 and Design Master Tack 2000 are suitable aerosol adhesive sprays that can be used to glue polystyrene.

-Never use hot glue directly on to Styrofoam.
-Hot glue is one of the worst glues to use on Styrofoam because it will melt the foam if directly applied.
-Hot glue is not recommended if you want to attach two Styrofoam pieces together.
-If you really have no other choice, apply the hot glue to the object that you want attached to the Styrofoam and wait for it to become tacky before applying it to the Styrofoam.
+Never use hot glue directly on Styrofoam as it will melt the foam.
+Hot glue is not recommended for attaching two Styrofoam pieces together.
+If you have no other choice, apply the hot glue to the object you want to attach to the Styrofoam and wait for it to become tacky before applying it to the Styrofoam.

 - Can I paint Styrofoam / Polystyrene?

-All Design Master Sprays paints are safe to use on Styrofoam.
+All Design Master Spray paints are safe to use on Styrofoam.

 - What are care tips for Polystyrene or Styrofoam?

-Being a plastic, polystyrene can burn easily and release pollutants into the air in the form of carbon monoxide so keep away from flames and heat.
+Being a plastic, polystyrene can burn easily and release pollutants into the air in the form of carbon monoxide, so keep it away from flames and heat.

-Although polystyrene is safe for children, small pieces may be a choking hazard for children.
+Although polystyrene is safe for children, small pieces may pose a choking hazard.

-Dispose and recycle the same as you would for all plastics.
-Plastics are not environmentally friendly and a major land fills issue.
+Dispose and recycle polystyrene the same way you would for all plastics.
+Plastics are not environmentally friendly and contribute to landfill issues.

 Polystyrene is light and easy to store.
-As it is bulky, it can be costly to transport long distances.
+However, due to its bulkiness, it can be costly to transport over long distances.

-Styro wreath bases are inexpensive and great for beginners.
-Add your artificial flowers and floral supplies to create impressive seasonal displays at a small cost that will not break your decorating budget.
-Simply recycle the wreath and change your flowers and fashion them to reflect the current season.
+Styrofoam wreath bases are inexpensive and great for beginners.
+You can add artificial flowers and floral supplies to create impressive seasonal displays at a small cost.
+Simply recycle the wreath and change the flowers to reflect the current season.

 Styrofoam / Polystyrene products are available at your Floral Sundries and Craft Suppliers.
-Buy cheap Styrofoam in bulk at wholesale prices direct from the importer.
+You can buy cheap Styrofoam in bulk at wholesale prices directly from the importer.